Nancy Smith’s passions are for social and economic justice, self-expression and connecting with people.

 Her interest in serving on governing bodies grows from her interest in corporate social responsibility and the way corporations act in areas where they do business.
 She created Virtuous Corporation™ method as a way to help people in corporations live up to the ideals of their stakeholders.
 This site discusses progress on her book on the subject.

-Since moving to California, she helped found the Third Street Community Center in downtown San Jose.
-She developed the curriculum that teaches basic computer skills to adult learners and set up a program that gives computers to graduates of the program.
-She served as interim director while the organization conducted a candidate search.
+Nancy grew up in Illinois and in 1986 earned her BA in Mathematics from Olivet Nazarene University.
+After a brief sojourn with an actuarial company, she launched her career as an executive in a biomedical imaging firm in Dallas.
+Since moving to California, she helped found the Third Street Community Center in downtown San Jose, where children and families find educational programs and enrichment opportunities.
+For the adult-learners computer class there, Nancy developed the curriculum that taught basic computer skills.
+She also ran a program that gave computers to graduates of the program.
+She was interim director while the organization conducted a candidate search.

 Nancy and her husband Wade enjoy spending time walking around Ponderosa Park together every morning.
 He started out as a medical researcher, but now works as a hardware designer for computer chips.
-They recently bought their own pair of ice skates in anticipation of the return of a winter ice rink to downtown Sunnyvale.
+They recently bought their own pairs of ice skates in anticipation of the return of a winter ice rink to downtown Sunnyvale.